-Whether you participated in the 2023 TCS The Shoe Brands That Won the NYC Marathon or you cheered on the runners who did, if you’re like us, you’re already dreaming about lining up on Staten Island for next year’s race.
+Whether you participated in the 2024 New York City Marathon or you are cheering on the runners who are, if you’re like us, you’re already dreaming about lining up on Staten Island for next year’s race.

 The 26.2-mile race through the Big Apple drew its normal 50,000-plus participants in 2023, helping it keep its reputation as the largest marathon in the world.